Saturday, October 25, 2008

 With a web site based on a Blogger blog, all of these are provided for you, and for no direct financial charge.
 Along with what's provided for you comes what you don't get to choose.

-One item that you don't get to choose is directory structure.
+Two items that you don't get to choose are directory structure and post URLs.
 You organise your blog logically, by label and by title, which lets your and your readers access the content in ways relevant to you.
 How the content is stored is up to Blogger - this is something that you don't have to worry about (which is good), and you can't control (which is occasionally not good).

-All that I did was setup a blog (including the name), and write a post (including the title).
-The URL of the post was made for me, and I can't control it.
-If I change the title, or the post date, the URL stays the same.
-This leaves me free to concentrate on what the readers see and appreciate - content, structure, and attractiveness.
-And that's how you get readers.
+All that you really have to do do is setup a blog (including the blog address and title), and write a post (including the post title).
+The URL of the post is made for you, and you can't control that.
+If you change the title, or the post date, the URL stays the same.
+This leaves you free to concentrate on what the readers see and appreciate - content, structure, and attractiveness.
+You work on blog content - and on getting readers.